chaoss/augur/README.md

     GHDATA_DEBUG
     ```

-    docker-compose will automatically pass the relevant environment variables to the container.
+    docker-compose will automatically pass the relevant variables from the local environment to the container.

 3. Build the container with `docker-compose build`